 Generally speaking, option number two of registering with HMRC in the UK is the simpler route.

-Registering for VAT MOSS is fairly straightforward and you can do this online yourself.
+Registering is fairly straightforward and you can do this online yourself.

 If you are not already registered for UK VAT, then you will need to do this first.
 You can do this online HERE.